Department Head: Peter Yeadon

 In responding to assigned projects, ID majors work with a wide range of materials in the process of designing objects, products, systems and experiences.
 Students develop ideas by starting with sketches and drawings, and moving on to models and working prototypes.

 "We prepare students to work across all means and modes of systematized production — from products and meaningful objects, to technologies and new tools, to strategic services.
-To enrich their research process and final designs, students are encouraged to both tinker and then prototype, test and validate their work in our shops and through the critique process."-Charles Cannon, Department Head
+To enrich their research process and final designs, students are encouraged to both tinker and then prototype, test and validate their work in our shops and through the critique process."-Charles Cannon, former Department Head